-The course introduces students to how to engage in college-level research and incorporate these skills into a final argumentative research paper.
+skills you will learn here are those you will be required to use in all of your other classes, as well as into a final argumentative research paper.
 Students will practice and refine expository writing skill and compose critical reviews of different types of media.
 Instruction emphasizes the writing of a research paper as a process which includes, but is not limited, to learning how to use the library and how to use technological tools to amass material appropriate for a thoughtful, critical, logical, and well-substantiated written work.
 Prerequisite: ENG 101